onikienko/mv3-parcel-webext-template/README.md

 3. Run `npm run release`.
 Under the hood it will run `npm run build` steps, make version bump (in both `package.json` and `manifest.json`), commit, push and make GitHub release with `zip` file attached.

-## Note

-- Version number is used as per `package.json`. `Manifest.json` will be updated during release with the same value.
-- Release file name uses `name` field from the `package.json`.
-Not from `manifest.json`.